 Dr Oliver Scott Curry is Chief Science Officer for Kindlab, at kindness.org.
-He is also a Research Affiliate at the School of Anthropology and Museum Ethnography, University of Oxford, and a Research Associate at the Centre for Philosophy of Natural and Social Science, at the London School of Economics.
-He received his PhD from LSE in 2005.
+He is also a Research Affiliate at the School of Anthropology and Museum Ethnography, University of Oxford.
+He received his PhD from the London School of Economics in 2005.

 Oliver’s academic research investigates the nature, content and structure of human morality.
 He tackles such questions as: What is morality?
 How did morality evolve?
 What psychological mechanisms underpin moral judgments?
 How are moral values best measured?
 And how does morality vary across cultures?
 To answer these questions, he employs a range of techniques from philosophy, experimental and social psychology and comparative anthropology.